David Wark Griffith, 1875-1948

 In the 20th century, Oldham County saw continued growth and development.
 The completion of the Kentucky State Reformatory in 1937 brought jobs and increased economic activity to the area.
 The county's proximity to Louisville also allowed for suburban expansion, attracting residents who preferred a rural lifestyle within commuting distance of the city.
 Today, Oldham County is known for its beautiful horse farms, scenic countryside, and thriving communities that blend history with modern amenities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Oldham County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Oldham County, Kentucky.

 • 1780s: Settlement begins in the area now known as Oldham County